petalorstem/100-days-of-code/log.md

 **Thoughts**: Couldn't show up yesterday due to some personal reasons but I'll try to show up everyday starting today.
 Today was easy but fun.

+### Day 3: November 15, 2021
+#####

+**Today's Progress**: Completed 70% of Basic Javascript on freecodecamps "JavaScript Algorithms and Data Structure" Certification.
+I learnt about else if statement, the order in if else statements, the if-else chain, the switch statement, the default case in switch statement, how to handle multiple identical options with switch statement.

+**Thoughts**: About showing up daily, i guess i spoke *cough chough* too soon.
+It was still fun.
+I'm literally revising my basics of coding which is essential for what I want to create after my exams.

 <!--### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.